Day in the Life of a Women’s Health Nurse Practitioner (NP)

 A Typical Day for a Women’s Health/Gender-Related Nurse Practitioner

-WHNPs can work in a wide variety of settings, but most typically find themselves in outpatient clinics.
+WHNPs can work in various settings, but most typically find themselves in outpatient clinics.
 However, there’s still a wide range of different outpatient clinics—i.e. prenatal clinics, family planning clinics, and OB/GYN clinics—each of which will present a WHNP with a slightly different typical day and a different set of patients.

 “In the outpatient clinical setting, you see patients with a wide range of conditions,” Dr. Trotter says.
 “Some are there for their annual check-up.
 Some suspect that they’re pregnant.
 Some have pelvic pain.
 Sometimes it turns out they’ve got anxiety and depression, too.
 It’s hard work because it’s a variety of issues, and there’s not always an emotional component, but there sometimes is.
 As WHNPs, we’re on the front line for women.”